yz201906/RibOxi-seq/README.md

 This is the current working pipeline that we are working with internally, of which sequencing data is not yet publicly available.
 Sequencing data from original publications: https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE102516  and  https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE96999 can be analyzed using scripts from the legacy_pipeline directory.
 The differences are attibuted to changes in umi and linker designs.

-I have prepared some semi-dummy data and prcessed it through the entire pipeline into the ``raw_data_melt.rds``, which is included inside the app directory and can be used right away.
+I have prepared some sample data and prcessed it through the entire pipeline into the ``raw_data.RData``, which is included inside the app directory together with the data table prior to the processing.

 ### Legacy scripts usage